|You are not logged in. Click here to log in now. | Switch to our mobile site→||My Profile My Galleries My Networks|

-His reporting, photography and analysis have appeared in TIME, The New York Times, GQ, CNN, The Times (London), Monocle, Channel 4, BBC Radio 4, BBC World Service, PBS, Democracy Now, Marie Claire Australia, EurasiaNet, The Moscow Times and others.
+His reporting, photography and analysis have appeared in TIME, National Geographic, The New York Times, The New Yorker, GQ, CNN, The Times of London, The Telegraph, The Independent, Monocle, Channel 4 News, BBC Radio 4, BBC World Service, PBS, Democracy Now, Marie Claire, EurasiaNet, The Moscow Times and others.

 Previously, John worked in Russia and the former Soviet Union, based in Moscow.
 In August 2008 he covered the Georgia-Russia war in South Ossetia for TIME.

-He has extensive experience in Afghanistan, Russia, Georgia, Kazakhstan and Azerbaijan and speaks fluent Russian, French and English and basic Dari.
+He has extensive experience in the Former Soviet Union and Central and South Asia and speaks fluent Russian, French and English and basic Dari.

 Play slideshow →